-Fruit used in this study was of the cv Fuerte from a commercial orchard in the Natal Mistbelt region near Pietermaritzburg, Natal.
+Fruit used in this study were of the cv.
+Fuerte from a commercial orchard in the Natal Mistbelt region near Pietermaritzburg, Natal.
 Trees were not subjected to any cultural stress.
-Fruits were randomly selected for each harvest date from four and five-year-old trees on Duke 7 rootstocks.
-There were 30 fruits per harvest date, split into three groups of ten.
-Two of the groups were used in this study and were treated as follows: the one group was ripened at 21 °C, the other group was stored at 5,5°C for 28 days, after which it was ripened at 21 °C. All fruits were individually weighed at harvest and again at full softness.
-The time of ripeness for each fruit was recorded.
-When ripe, the fruits were sectioned and assessed for the physiological disorders grey pulp/mesocarp discolouration and vascular browning.
-Harvesting began on 25 May 1990 (early winter) and continued at two weekly intervals until 26 October 1990 (spring), when the following season's fruit-set was underway.
-This gave an effective five month harvesting period, reflecting the extremes used by commercial growers in similar areas.
+The fruit were randomly selected for each harvest date from four- and five-year-old trees on Duke 7 rootstocks.
+There were 20 fruit per harvest date, split into two groups of 10.
+The control group of 10 was ripened at 21 C, the other group was stored at 5.5C for 28 days after which they were ripened at 21 C. All fruit were individually weighed at harvest and again at full softness.
+The time to ripeness for each fruit was recorded.
+When ripe, the fruit were sectioned and assessed for the physiological disorders grey pulp, mesocarp discoloration and vascular browning.
+Harvesting began on 25 May 1990 (early winter) and continued at biweekly intervals until 26 October 1990 (spring), when the following season's fruit set was underway.
+This gave an effective five month harvesting period reflecting the extremes used by commercial growers in similar areas.